d4rc0d3x/ctfs/writeups/vulnhub/VulnOSv2/README.md

 [+]  Domain Cached Credentials - MD4(MD4(($pass)).(strtolower($username)))
 ```

-So let's do the cracking in an easy way, throwing the hash into google.
+Instead of cracking the password, which would take too long depending of the it's complexity, let's justdo it the easy way, throw the hash into google.
 It was very easy to retrieve the password for this hash, which is "webmin1980".
+The website used to crack the MD5 hash was http://md5cracker.org/.

 Let's try to log in the same application again with the credentials webmin/webmin1908.
-DONE !!!
+GOT IT !!!
 Worked like a charm !!

-Now i've noticed that we have a new menu option called "Admin".
+Now i've noticed that we have a new menu option in the upper corner called "Admin".
 Cool !!

-Checking the "webmin" settings I can see that it's actually a real user, so we can try to SSH into the server with the same credentials.
+Going to the "Admin" option and checking the "webmin" user settings I can see that it's actually a real O.S. user, so we can try to SSH into the server with the same credentials.

 ```
 ssh webmin@192.168.0.15